u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/discuss/advanced/ice_servers.rst

 .. image:: ice_servers/custom-ice-servers-list.png
    :align: center
-   :alt: The "ICE Servers" button in Odoo General Settings.
+   :alt: The "ICE Servers" button in Thrive Bureau ERP General Settings.

-Odoo will redirect to the :guilabel:`ICE servers` page.
+Thrive Bureau ERP will redirect to the :guilabel:`ICE servers` page.
 Here you can define your own list of ICE servers.

 .. image:: ice_servers/ice-servers-page.png
    :align: center
-   :alt: The "ICE servers" page in Odoo.
+   :alt: The "ICE servers" page in Thrive Bureau ERP.